Thiele's PIDE for unit-linked policies in the Heston-Hawkes stochastic volatility model: Introduction

 The paper is organized as follows.
-In Section 2 we summarize the Heston-Hawkes stochastic volatility model presented in \cite{arxiv}.
-Then, we give some preliminary results in Section 3 that are needed to obtain Thiele's differential equation.
-Essentially, there are several technical results regarding the compensator of the Hawkes process under the risk neutral probability measure.
+In Section \ref{pre} we present the Heston-Hawkes stochastic volatility model introduced in \cite{arxiv}.
+In addition, we give some preliminary lemmas required to derive Thiele's differential equation.
+Specifically, we provide several technical results regarding the compensator of the Hawkes process under the risk neutral probability measures.
 The proofs are postponed in the Appendix for the sake of clarity.
-Finally, in Section 4 we obtain the desired Thiele's differential equation for unit-linked policies under this stochastic volatility model.
+Finally, in Section \ref{main} we obtain Thiele's differential equation for unit-linked policies under this stochastic volatility model.